top of page

 James Westbrook is a teacher, performer, and Kansas City native.
 With over ten years of teaching experience, Mr. Westbrook is dedicated to providing quality music education to learners of all ages.
 As a performer, he has had the pleasure of performing works from both the classical and contemporary canon alongside phenomenal colleagues and musicians.
 James holds degrees in clarinet performance and music education from the University of Missouri - Kansas City, the University of North Texas, and the University of Central Missouri, respectively.
 He is also an advocate for contemporary music and musicians in the Kansas City music community and served on the Board of Directors for newEar Contemporary Chamber Ensemble.

-Liz Snow, Harmony Project KC Music Therapy and Impact Manager
+Liz Moreland, Harmony Project KC Music Therapy and Impact Manager

 Liz is a certified Music Therapist with degrees in Psychology and Music Therapy from UMKC.
-Before her role as Music Therapist & Data Coordinator, Liz served as a violin and viola Teaching Artist at HPKC for 3 years.
+Before her role as Music Therapy and Impact Manager, Liz served as a violin and viola Teaching Artist at HPKC for 3 and 1/2 years.
+She spent one of these years as the piano accompanist for the HPKC children's choir.
 She plays 6 instruments including accordion, piano, violin, viola, guitar, and ukulele.
 She also loves to sing.
+Currently, Liz is pursuing her MBA with a focus in Arts Innovation through the Global Leaders Institute.
 In her free time, Liz enjoys playing volleyball and spending time in nature.
 She is passionate about her family, her pets, data, and making an impact on others through music.

 Adee Dancy is excited to be joining the Harmony Project Staff as Program Assistant, after being a Teaching Artist for 3 years!
 Adee has an extensive background in performing arts and music education, holding a Bachelor’s Degree in Cello Performance from the UMKC Conservatory of Music and Dance.
 Adee has a passion for sharing the love of music with everyone they encounter- from students, to peers, to listeners.
 As a teacher, Adee has done everything from substitute teaching middle school strings, teaching private lessons, conducting ensembles, to starting an elementary music program.
 Adee has a deep love for songwriting, singing, and playing the cello, and performs with many local music groups.
 They pursue these artistic disciplines as a Studio Resident at the Charlotte Street Foundation.
 When they’re not working, Adee loves to be outside, ride bikes, read, and snuggle their kitties, and constantly change their hair!